-Later also stuck to a singular goal in their email newsletter: educating the reader on using Instagram stories.
+Later also incorporates videos into their email newsletter, which immediately piques the reader’s interest.
+Research suggests including videos in your emails can boost open rates by 19%.
+And they stick to a singular goal in their email newsletter: educating the reader on using Instagram stories.
 The design is simple and Later divides each piece of video content into separate blocks, making it easier to digest.

 If you truly want to stand out with your B2B email marketing, don’t be afraid to do something different around special holidays or occasions.
 Finding a creative way to leverage holidays can help you connect with your customers!

 Are you inspired to try some of these email newsletter techniques for your B2B email marketing campaigns?
 Check out our article on B2B email automation.